dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 ### Objectives
-Here are just a few recommendation to improve logging performance of your system
+Here are just a few recommendation to improve logging performance
+- Problem 1: logging in the Hot Path.
+    - 1. Avoid logging in the Hot Path.
+    - 2. Change log filtering, leaving only ERROR logs in the Hot Path.
+- Problem 2: expensive operation inside logs.
+  - 1. TBD

 ### Flow 2: [TBD]()